 Jenny is currently touring audio-visual project

-'The Living Mountain' alongside Shona Thomson - a collection of songs and films inspired by Nan Shepherd's book of the same name.
+'The Living Mountain' alongside film maker Shona Thomson - a collection of songs and films inspired by Nan Shepherd's book of the same name.
 Supported by Creative Scotland and Help Musicians, and on tour in 2021/22.

 Musical collaborations include writing and performing in the critically acclaimed alt-folk band Salt House and in the bird and migration inspired project, Northern Flyway; a Creative Scotland and PRS Foundation funded audio-visual project that Jenny co-wrote with Inge Thomson - described as "like watching a David Attenborough documentary but with awesome music!”.